zohary89/wit_project/README.md

 #### Commit:
 *Usage: python <WIT_FILE_PATH> commit < MESSAGE>*\
-Create new folder in 'images' and save all the files from the staging area, create new commit id file with the same name as the folder.\
+Create a "save point"- create a new folder in 'images' and save all the files we add to the staging area, create new commit id file with the same name as the folder.\
 MESSAGE- The message you would like to add to the commit.

 #### Status: